ReactiveX/RxGo/README.md

 ### Dive In

-Let's implement a more relevant example.
-We will create an observable from a channel and implement three operators (`Map`, `Filter` and `Reduce`):
+Let's implement a more complete example.
+We will create an Observable from a channel and implement three operators (`Map`, `Filter` and `Reduce`):

 ```go
 // Create the input channel